ppwwyyxx/wechat-dump/README.md

 __HELP NEEDED__: Starting from May 2016, the first 1KB of all emojis in `resource/emoji` are encrypted.
 Right now I'm using emoji URL which covers most of them.

-If you are good at cryptography / reverse engineereing, or you work at Tencent, feel free to contact me and help take a look.
+If you are good at cryptography / reverse engineereing, or you work at Tencent, feel free to contact me or help take a look.
 It is also possible to recover the image without knowing the first 1KB (just have to detect chunks without knowing metadata), but I don't have time to do that either.

 If this tools works for you, please take a moment to __add your phone/OS to__ [the wiki](https://github.com/ppwwyyxx/wechat-dump/wiki).